DanySK/git-sensitive-semantic-versioning-gradle-plugin/README.md

 ### Manually force the version

-The plugin allows to manually set the version via a gradle property that, if present, will be used as the version of the project.
+The plugin allows the user to manually set the version via a gradle property that, if present, will be used as the version of the project.
 By default, the property name is `forceVersion`, but you can change the property name by setting the `forceVersionPropertyName` property of the plugin with a custom name.

 `./gradlew -PforceVersion=1.2.3 <task list>` will result in the project version being set to `1.2.3`.